Rubitiwari/collection/Collection/src/com/demo/generics/readme.txt

           Create a generic class which can take   generic type parameter   for difference intance..

            To do this create a template which support any class.

+       Get Principle
+       Quizzical phrase .  <? extends T>  or we can also say its a wildcard with extends .

+       wildcard with super